intel/intel-qs/CONTRIBUTING.md

 Thanks for your interest in the project!

 Any contribution, project participation and pull request from developers are welcome.
+All contributors agree to the Apache 2 license.
 Please follow this process:

 * Clone this repository or fork it.
 Create a new branch and add your modifications.
 * Remember to add unit tests to verify the desired behavior of the new features or methods.